Is Kali Forms not sending email from your WordPress site?

 Detailed Email Logs will track your emails and show you if they were Failed or Sent.
 If your email provider supports it, it’ll also tell you if the emails were Delivered.

-In addition, email logging lets you:
+In addition, turning on these features lets you:

 - Export email logs to CSV or XLS